DannyBoyNYC/Full-Stack-Web-Development/readme.md

 - Fluency in English
 - Able to devote one hour outside class for every one hour of class time on projects and assignments
 - Able to devote three hours per week on reading
-- Ability to recognize an HTML tag, an HTML attribute, a CSS rule
+- Ability to recognize an HTML tag, an HTML attribute, and a CSS rule
+- Ability to describe the stucture of an HTML page

 ##Admission
+Selective admission ensures a level playing field and enhances the perceived value of the offering.
-- Prospective students will be asked to complete a 15 minute telephone / Skype interview
+- Prospective students will be asked to complete a 20 minute telephone / Skype interview
 - If the interviewee determines that the student does not meet requirements reading may be assigned and a second interview scheduled
+- If the prospective student is over qualified a determination will be made based on further conversation

 #Front End Fundamentals